-"Personal injury" refers to a broad range of cases, including those arising from auto accidents, unsafe products, medical malpractice, nursing home negligence, daycare abuse, and a number of other causes.
-This article provides facts you should know about the laws governing these cases in South Carolina, and what you can do to protect your rights.
+Personal injury cases can arise from auto accidents, drunk driving wrecks, wrongful death claims, unsafe products, medical malpractice, nursing home negligence, and a number of other causes.
+This article by our South Carolina personal injury attorney provides facts you should know about the laws governing personal injury cases in South Carolina, and what you can do to protect your rights.

 2. Every accident case is different.

 Many factors affect a case’s value, including medical expenses, lost wages, lost earning capacity, permanent injury, the need for future medical care, the jurisdiction in which the incident occurred, and witness statements.
 However, two factors more than any others often influence the value of a case: the defendant’s conduct and our client’s character.
 On the one hand, liability drives damages.
 On the other, credibility is a client’s greatest asset.
 No matter how skilled the attorney may be, without a credible, likable client, the case may never reach its full value.
 It's important to be honest with your attorney from the start so that we can overcome any hurdles in your case together.

 3. If you have health insurance, you should submit it to all medical providers for treatment related to your accident.

 In truth, being insured is a major advantage for injured people.
 Health insurance allows you to get treatment when you might not otherwise be able to afford it.
 If you were in an accident, we will demand that the at-fault party’s insurance company pay for your medical expenses.
 The term “medical expenses” is not defined by what you pay, but rather the true cost or value of the treatment you receive.
 For example, if your health insurance co-pays total $300, but the pre-adjustment cost of your medical care is $10,000, our state’s personal injury laws ensure that you would be entitled to the full $10,000, not just your out-of-pocket costs.

 4. You must establish these six facts to obtain the full value of your personal injury case in South Carolina.